Lil' Kim: Personal life

 In her teens, Jones dated Shawn Powell.
 The pair met at the Empire Roller Skating rink in Brooklyn.
-After a couple of months of seeing each other, Powell was arrested for robbery and was sentenced to eight and a half years in prison.
-Jones and Powell continued their relationship with Jones visiting frequently and kept in touch by writing letters to each other.
-The couple became engaged while he was incarcerated.
+After a couple of months of seeing each other, Powell was arrested for robbery and sentenced to eight and a half years in prison.
+Jones and Powell continued their relationship, with Jones visiting frequently.
+They kept in touch by writing letters.
+The couple became engaged while Powell was incarcerated.

 During this time, Jones met Christopher Wallace (The Notorious B.I.G.).
-With Jones focusing on starting her rap career, the engagement to Powell was eventually called off and the couple split.
+She focused on starting her rap career and called off the engagement with Powell.
 In 1996, during the recording of her debut album, Jones became pregnant with Wallace's child.
-Jones did not make it public until 1999 during an interview with The Source.
+She did not make it public until 1999 during an interview with The Source.
 Jones decided to terminate the pregnancy.
-"I already knew the kind of relationship that Biggie and I had, and I knew that [having a child] was something that couldn't take place..."
+"I already knew the kind of relationship that Biggie and I had, and I knew that [having a child] was something that couldn't take place..“.

 Wallace called Jones three days before his death and told her he loved her.
 In a 2010 interview with Ed Lover on Power 105, Jones revealed that Wallace assaulted her and she described an incident where he choked her to unconsciousness.
 In 2017, Jones admitted her relationship with Wallace was "very violent" after Jermaine Dupri claimed that he witnessed Wallace pull a pistol out on Jones.

-On July 23, 1996, Jones was arrested for possession of marijuana after police raided the Teaneck, New Jersey home of Wallace.
-The arrest came after police smelled marijuana inside the home when they went to ask for someone to move an illegally parked car.
-Jones denied she was smoking, claiming she was "upstairs all day sleeping".
-On March 17, 1999, Teaneck police issued an arrest warrant after Jones failed to turn up to court dates stemming from the arrest.
+On July 23, 1996, Jones was arrested for possession of marijuana after police raided Wallace's Teaneck, New Jersey home.
+Police smelled marijuana inside the home when they went to ask for someone to move an illegally parked car.
+Jones denied she was smoking, claiming she was "upstairs all day sleeping“.
+On March 17, 1999, Teaneck police issued an arrest warrant after Jones failed to turn up for court dates stemming from the arrest.

-The warrant was not a top priority for the police and was not made public until September 2003, after the story was published online by The Smoking Gun.
+The warrant was not a top priority for the police, and was not made public until September 2003, after a story was published online by The Smoking Gun.
 Jones was later removed from Teaneck's wanted list in October 2003, after $350 in bail was posted on her behalf.
-Jones' attorney told reporters that she did not appear in court as she believed the case had been resolved.
+Jones' attorney told reporters that she did not appear in court because she believed the case had been resolved.

 In 2002, Jones started dating Damion "World" Hardy.
-The couple split in 2003.
-It was during this time that Jones had been a victim of physical abuse.
-Jones also stated how she had to have multiple nose jobs due to being punched.
+The couple split in 2003, and she stated she was a victim of physical abuse leading to multiple nose jobs as a result of being punched.

-On June 20, 2003, Jones had $250,000 worth of jewelry stolen from her while catching a flight at New York's John F. Kennedy International Airport after a bag, which she intended to carry on, was mixed up with eight other pieces of her luggage.
+On June 20, 2003, Jones had $250,000 worth of jewelry stolen while catching a flight at New York's John F. Kennedy International Airport after a bag, which she intended to carry on, was mixed up with eight other pieces of her luggage.
 The missing jewelry was recovered 10 days later, found wrapped up in a rag in a locker room for airline employees by a United Airlines worker.